Sly143/neural-numerical-replicability/README.md

    - To use double, long double or Boost precision, you should comment/uncomment the lines (9-16) based on your choice.
 2. Execute the make command.
 3. Make sure that your HH_BBT2017_allP.exe file was created
-4. Create a directory named "results", as the same of here (with lowercase r)
-5. For simulations with 100% excitatorys neurons with vInh = 70 mV (Figure 1 and Figure 2B) type the following line code:
+4. For simulations with 100% excitatorys neurons with vInh = 70 mV (Figure 1 and Figure 2B) type the following line code:
 ```HH_BBT2017_allP.exe -pExcN 1.0 -vInh 70```

 - Then, case double precision was seleted, It will create four files in the results directory, :